MHA Competencies & Curriculum

 The program requires all students to participate (beginning Fall 2024) in three “immersion” courses with required attendance on the Dallas or Houston campus.
 These courses are designed to be completed at the beginning, middle and end of a student’s degree pursuit.
 Two of these specialized courses are scheduled over 3-day weekends, are highly interactive and designed in a workshop format that utilizes a variety of hands-on exercises, teamwork, role-play, and case study.
 Faculty engage the resources of Houston’s Texas Medical Center (TMC) and the Dallas-Fort Worth metroplex for inclusion in the student experience through guest speakers, panel discussions, demonstrations, field experiences, etc.

-• HCA 5933 Capstone in Health Care Administration.
-The third course serves as a culmination of all courses in the application of theories, models and techniques to the complex problems and opportunities health care managers are tasks with.
+- HCA 5933 Capstone in Health Care Administration.
+The third course serves as a culmination of all courses in the application of theories, models and techniques to the complex problems and opportunities healthcare managers are tasked with.
 Students participate in a series of case studies, problems, consulting projects and field experiences that require them to demonstrate their learning and profession development.

 Teaching/Learning and Assessment

-MHA program faculty are committed to using a blend of highly effective teaching/learning methods and assessments that address the three domains of learning (Bloom, et al., 1956): cognitive (knowledge), affective (growth in feelings or emotional areas/attitude/self), and psychomotor (manual or physical/skills).
-Faculty strive to use authentic assessments or those that reflect the nature of the work of a health care manager/leader and make a commitment to provide individualized feedback to support the learning of each student.
+HCA program faculty are committed to using a blend of highly effective teaching/learning methods and assessments that address the three domains of learning (Bloom, et al., 1956): cognitive (knowledge), affective (growth in feelings or emotional areas/attitude/self), and psychomotor (manual or physical/skills).
+Faculty strive to use authentic assessments or those that reflect the nature of the work of a healthcare manager/leader and make a commitment to provide individualized feedback to support the learning of each student.

 Most courses utilize group projects, field experiences (case studies, consulting projects, etc.), oral and written communication with a heavy emphasis on serving the profession and the communities served through building relationships and professional networks.